toolmaker-berlin/replit/README.md

 # Merke

 > Retirement is: “Not having the need to work for money.
-Plus, the freedom to start and stop doing anything with no consequences.”
+Plus, the freedom to start and stop doing anything with no consequences.” - Unbekannt

+> “I don’t think there is one size that fits all” — Steve Ballmer

 # Rechtliches